fdvmoreira/SortingAlgorithm/README.md

 # SortingAlgorithm
-Algorithm libraries to sort data of the same type.
+Sorting Algorithms library to sort arrays of integers.